geneskit/ecommerce-backend/README.md

 - THEN I am able to successfully create, update, and delete data in my database

 ## Installation
+Please run the following commands in your terminal before running the application.

 ```
 npm init -y
 npm install